LittleSweetGun/google_trend_datavisu/README.md

 1. **Trending Now**
    Access real-time trending searches worldwide or within a specific region.
 2. **Trend Around the US**
-   Explore search trends across major US cities to understand regional interest patterns.
+   Explore search trends across major US cities to understand regional interest patterns (this part is not always working).
 3. **Trend Around the world**
    View how topics are trending globally with interactive heatmaps and geographic visualizations.
 4. **Interest Over Time**